-The bill amends and reenacts sections of the Code of West Virginia related to recovery residences, specifically focusing on the certification process and the definitions associated with recovery residences.
-It introduces a new section, 16-59-1a, which includes legislative findings that highlight the importance of certified recovery residences in supporting individuals with substance use disorders.
+This bill amends and reenacts sections of the Code of West Virginia related to recovery residences, specifically focusing on the certification process and the definitions associated with recovery residences.
+It introduces a new section, 16-59-1a, which reorganizes the definitions previously found in 16-59-1 and establishes legislative findings that highlight the importance of certified recovery residences in supporting individuals with substance use disorders.
 The findings emphasize the positive impact of well-managed recovery residences on residents' recovery outcomes, employment, and interactions with the criminal justice system.
-The bill also reorganizes the definitions section, ensuring clarity and consistency in the terminology used throughout the code.

 Committee Substitute: 16-59-1, 16-62-1, 16-62-2, 16-59-1a